Stages of Teething and Helpful Hints

 Giving the baby hard foods that are safe to chew on, if the baby is old enough to eat solid foods as part of his/her diet.
 Solid vegetables like a peeled and chilled cucumber or carrot can be helpful, but watch the baby closely, as pieces may break off and potentially become choking hazards.

 Drying the drool to keep the skin from becoming too irritated or a rash from forming.
-Keeping a clean dry bib or cloth under the baby’s chin can be helpful, again the the Neckerchew Dribble Bib would be perfect!
+Keeping a clean dry bib or cloth under the baby’s chin can be helpful.

 Giving the baby over-the-counter remedies may alleviate pain as well.
-Before giving the baby any medicines, however, ask the pediatrician what is safe and appropriate for the child.
+Before giving the baby any medicines, however, check with your doctor or health visitor what is safe and appropriate for the child.